meilisearch/documentation/resources/faq.md

 [[toc]]

 ## I have never used a search engine before.
-Can I use MeiliSearch anyway?
+Can I use meilisearch anyway?

 Of course!
 No knowledge of ElasticSearch or Solr is required to use MeiliSearch.